Alzheimer’s disease: Creating a safer environment

 - Have emergency numbers - police, fire, doctor, medical advice and a neighbour’s phone number - readily available in case of emergency.
 It is probably best to write these numbers on a sticker and put it on the phone receiver.

 - Have at least one phone located where it is always accessible.
-Keep a cordless phone in your pocket.
+Keep a cordless phone or mobile in your pocket.
 This is especially important if you fall and can’t get up to use the phone.

 - Make sure smoke and carbon monoxide detectors work properly.